siderolabs/talos/website/content/v1.2/advanced/disaster-recovery.md

 At this point, all control plane nodes should boot up, and `etcd` service should be in the `Preparing` state.

-Kubernetes control plane endpoint should be pointed to the new control plane nodes if there were any changes to the node addresses.
+The Kubernetes control plane endpoint should be pointed to the new control plane nodes if there were changes to the node addresses.

 ### Recovering from the Backup